 The restricted amount relates to the District's reserves.
-This number increased over the prior year, due to the transfers into the reserves and interest earned in the reserves in excess of the use of the reserves.
+This number increased over the prior year.
+The increase to the restricted amount is due to Board approved additions and interest earnings, net of the use of restricted amounts to pay current period expenses.